 Lord Shiva tested the devotion of Thinnadu before the sages accumulated at Srikalahasti.
 Shiva created a tremor that caused the top of the roof to fall.

-Srikalahasti Temple is one of the most remarkable Shiva temples in India.
+Srikalahasti Temple is a remarkable Shiva temple.
 It consists of a huge and ancient entrance tower (gopuram) over the main entrance.
 This tower is 120ft high and is carved out from a huge stone hill.
 The Vijayanagara king, Krishnadevaraya in 1516 constructed the 100 pillar mandapam and the gopuram.

 A lamp is presented inside the inner sanctum which flickers constantly without any air movement.
 One can clearly observe it when the priest closes the entrance of the main deity room that has no windows.

-The linga is white in color and remains untouched even by the priest.
+The linga is white in color and even the priest does not touch it.

 Srikalahasti Temple is the only temple which remains open irrespective of the Solar or Lunar eclipses.

 Additionally, there are many other deities for Venkateswara, Vinayaka, Nataraja, Surya and replica of Lingas of famous Shiva temples from all over India.

 This ancient temple is also considered as the Kailash of the South or Dakshin Kailash.